awoayan/wheeler-dealer/README.md

 ## Design

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+my service microservice has a technicians, appointment, and vin models that correspond with my service department. the service microservice makes an API call to the inventory microservice to commuicate to eachother.
 ## Sales microservice